almossawi/badarguments/extras/content/posts/main/index.md

 "Newton invented calculus **practically on a dare.**"

 **Discover, claim**.
+Pythagoras _discovers_ a theorem even though it existed in Babylonian tablets several hundreds of years before him.
+As his ship approached the continent, Columbus writes in his journal, “At two hours after midnight, **land appeared**.”
+It wasn't he who appeared, but rather the land that somehow did.

 Justifying a claim over land is often helped by the clever use of language.
 America was **discovered** in 1492, much like Count Olaf _discovers_ the inhabited island near the end of _A Series of Unfortunate Events_.
 India was, similarly, **claimed** in the 19th century.
 In describing how one of the world's largest cut diamonds ended up in the Crown Jewels, the Tower of London website shares the line

 “The history of the ‘Mountain of Light' diamond is steeped in myth and anecdote.
 Discovered in 15th-century India, it was passed from ill-fated male hand to hand, until it earned a reputation of bringing bad luck to men.
 It was **presented** to Queen Victoria in 1849.
 It now adorns the front of Queen Elizabeth The Queen Mother's Crown.”